 Peak down a set of stairs off downtown Raleigh's Fayetteville St. and you'll be able to just barely catch a glimpse of a red neon sign lit up that reads "Foundation"—that's how you know you're in the right spot.
 This basement bar, where house-made colas and syrups are mixed into seasonal drinks, has blazed a path and opened doors for others in modern day Raleigh's cocktail scene.

 This subterranean drinking den, featuring classic and contemporary cocktails, is the brainchild of James Beard Award-winner chef Ashley Christensen.
-Down a flight of stairs just around the corner from two of Christensen's eating spots (Chuck's and Beasley's Chicken + Honey), you'll find friendly service, a laid back vibe, strong drinks and lots of comfortable, dark leather seating.
+Down a flight of stairs just around the corner from one of Christensen's iconic Raleigh eating spots (Beasley's Chicken + Honey), you'll find friendly service, a laid back vibe, strong drinks and lots of comfortable, dark leather seating.
 A great date spot or place for small groups.

 A dive bar through and through, you won't find fancy cocktails or a long craft beer menu at this bar beneath Fayetteville St.—you will find pool tables, lots of artwork, a DJ spinning all types of jams and an inclusive, diverse and welcoming attitude.
 Ruby Deluxe is a spot to let loose and make new friends—you're encouraged to bring your dancing shoes!